Ted Kennedy Watson

 A few years back I was a winner of a Northwest Design Award for interior design.
 My concept for interesting design, be it for interiors or the shops, has always been to incorporate the five senses – creating environments that are rich in experience, timeless, and downright stylish.

 It has been an honor to have my homes, shops, and goods featured in House Beautiful, In Style, Allure, Country Living, Lucky and Domino magazines.
 My Seattle home was featured on Homes Across America and my Vashon Island cottage on Small Space, Big Style, both on HGTV.
 I am always tickled when a customer comes into one of the shops with a dog-eared copy of a magazine that they carried with them onto the airplane for their trip to Seattle.
 I have met some pretty amazing people that way.

 I have always viewed my life as a journey.
 I have been so very fortunate to have an amazing travel mate in that journey.
-My partner, Ted Sive ( I know, two Teds) and I just celebrated our 20th Anniversary in January 2008.
+My husband, Ted Sive ( I know, two Teds) and I will celebrate our 27th Anniversary in January 2015.
 An accomplished consultant in the architecture, engineering and construction industry, Ted also has a major love of design and an even greater fondness for architecture.
-He's a native New Yorker, and we have been travelling back East for years to visit his family and our friends who have migrated.
-We recently bought ten stunning acres in the Hudson River Valley and are in the process of designing a compound there.
+He’s a native New Yorker, and we have been travelling back East for years to visit his family and our friends who have migrated.
+Last year, we bought the sweetest 1920 farmhouse in the Hudson River Valley.
 Think country gentlemen.
-Along with our beloved pooch Bailey, we plan on spending more time in New York relaxing, growing old and finding goods for Watson Kennedy.
+We named it ‘Hawthorne’ as it sits lovingly in the Hawthorne Valley.
+Along with our beloved pooch Bailey, we plan on spending more time in New York relaxing & entertaining and finding goods for Watson Kennedy.